-Once the other party has been served with the complaint and summons, you will have to wait and see what the other person does before you know what your next step will be.
+After the other party is served, you will have to wait and see what the other person does before you know what your next step will be.
 You can learn about the possible next steps in this section.

 The other parent has 20 days after being served with the summons and complaint to file their own papers.
 Your next step will depend on what the other person does.

-You can ask the Court to issue a “Default” against the other parent, which means that no papers were filed by the 20 day deadline.
+First, you must ask the Court to issue a “Default,” which means that the other parent did nto file anything by the 20 day deadline.
 If approved, a default generally stops the other party from filing their paperwork.
 You must fill out a Default form and bring it to the Clerk’s Office for review and approval.

-If you do not get a default against the Defendant, he or she can still file their papers past the 20 day deadline.
+If you do not get a default against the other party, he or she can still file their papers past the 20 day deadline.
 After the 20 days is up, it is usually a matter of who gets to the courthouse first to file their papers.

-- If you filed a custody case: You can ask the judge to give you a final custody decree immediately.
-You will need to file a few more documents and then prepare a custody decree that includes all of the same things you asked for in your complaint.
-Usually you can send your proposed decree to the judge for approval without a hearing, but sometimes judges want you to appear at a short hearing first.
-See Getting the Final Decree for more information on how to get your case finalized.
+- If you filed a custody case: Once the default is entered, you have to fill out a final set of papers to ask the judge to give you a final custody order.
+You will need to fill out and file a few more documents and turn them in to the judge to review.
+Usually you can get your final order without a hearing, but sometimes judges want you to appear at a short hearing first.
+See Getting the Final Decree to find all the forms needed to get your case finalized.

 There are a number of things that will happen after the other parent files an Answer.
 You will have to file some additional papers, and the judge will schedule a hearing that both of you must attend.